 - A Windows host PC to perform the build

-How to install gOS on a flashdrive using Windows:
+How to install gOS on a USB flash drive using Windows

 - Select gOS and then follow the onscreen instructions.

 - Reboot your PC and then select your USB device from the Boot Menu or system BIOS.
 Then save your changes, and boot.

-If all goes well, you should now finally be running gOS from a USB flash drive.
+If all goes well, you should now be booted and running from your gOS USB drive.